choria-legacy/marionette-collective/website/simplerpc/clients.md

 You can set other filters like _agent`_`filter_, _identity`_`filter_ and _compound`_`filter_.

-As of version 1.1.0 the fact_filter method supports a few other forms in adition to above:
+The fact_filter method supports a few other forms in adition to above:

 {% highlight ruby %}
 mc.fact_filter "country=uk"